Sweet sixteen: We hold a party for Laura in a pub. I know!

 To be ready for this celebration, she took herself to the hairdresser for a dreaded perm.
 My advice, ‘Perms very hit and miss.’
 She had started to ignore my input, began to feel her own way.

-She cried when she came home, said the perm looked like pubes all over her head.
+Laura cried when she came home, said the perm looked like pubes all over her head.
 Holding onto a laugh, I stepped in: ‘I’ll cut it in layers, take some of the volume out.’
 With caution she agreed.
-The style was horrendous; each lock I chopped sprang from every direction.
-I devised a style to tame the wayward mop of hair, a French plait up the back of her head, to pull in all the strands, clipped at the top with a pineapple flourish.
+The style was horrendous: each lock I chopped sprang in defiance.
+I devised a style to tame the wayward mop of hair, a French plait up the back of her head, to pull in all the strands, clipped at the top of her head with a pineapple flourish.
 She looked in the mirror.
-‘It looks as though a scorpion has landed on my head.’
+‘It looks like a scorpion’s landed on my head.’
 She wore that style for six months.
+She had no choice.

-A haircut, a bob, at jaw level, she looked beautiful; she was starting to bloom.
+When her hair grew Laura had a haircut, a bob, at jaw level.
+She looked beautiful.
+She was starting to bloom.

 We were a family unit still.
 Leisure time and holidays spent together.

-She had a girl like plumpness–by no means fat to a mother’s eye.
+Laura had a girl like plumpness, by no means fat to a mother’s eye.
 Super skinny was the trend which she wanted to follow.
 She looked over my shoulder when I prepared meals, dictated what and how much she would eat.
 I treated her like a child, piled her plate high and told her, ‘Get it eaten.’

-She gobbled a chocolate muffin one day, it disappeared in a second.
+She gobbled a chocolate muffin one day.
 There were traces of the delicacy around the toilet bowl.
 I stormed into her room, demanded to know whether she had made herself sick.
 She had, and swore she would never do it again.

 The first promise of many: broken.